Caro & Kingsley Campuses

 The ability of a resident to access care with available financial resources is assessed by the Lighthouse finance department in conjunction with the personnel assigned to facilitate potential admission calls.
 The Lighthouse Chief Financial Officer (CFO) completes the negotiation of contracts for CMH, DHHS and other payor sources, to remove financial barriers.
 Barriers to care, which have a financial basis are reported to the finance department and the CFO.
 Additional support to address financial barriers may be provided by the social workers and may include assistance in the procurement of Medicaid, Social Security or other related fiscal resources for clients.
 If it is determined that all fiscal resources have been exhausted and financial barriers cannot be eliminated, the client will be referred to a provider agency that does not have the same level of financial barriers (i.e. a provider that accepts Medicaid payment) and or a referral agency which may have additional resources such as The Michigan Brain Injury association.
 The Lighthouse will endeavor to preserve adequate funding for each program of the agency.

 Employment barriers are addressed internally or through referral to external agencies.
 The Lighthouse has implemented flexibility in services, including varying treatment options, which allow for greater flexibility in employment options for clients.
-The Lighthouse recently established KW Industries to provide meaningful, off campus employment options for individuals who have suffered a Traumatic Brain Injury.
-In addition, The Lighthouse, has established an internal enclave, to allow residents with more extensive employment limitations the ability to work for a sufficient wage while gaining valuable job skills.
+The Lighthouse established KW Industries to provide meaningful, off campus employment options for individuals who have suffered a Traumatic Brain Injury.
+In addition, The Lighthouse, has an established internal enclave program, to allow residents with more extensive employment limitations the ability to work for a sufficient wage while gaining valuable job skills.
 Residents who seek outside employment are assisted with this pursuit through the Lighthouse Vocational Department or referred to appropriate external agencies depending on their needs.
 The Lighthouse Vocation Department is actively involved with local and state groups to promote employment opportunities for clients.

 In order to eliminate employment barriers in Lighthouse staffing positions, job descriptions are evaluated annually.
 Physical disabilities and personality characteristics are only taken into considerations if the position specifies a need for accommodation.
 Reasonable accommodations are given to employees at the discernment of the Lighthouse management.